MonkeyAndres/MonkeyAndres.github.io/_posts/2021-11-11-advice-on-how-to-choose-your-career-path.md

 ## Passions

-I would describe passions as activities we like doing and we want to be better at.
+I would describe passions as activities we like doing, and we want to be better at.
 The difference with talents is that you don't need to be good at them to have a nice time.
 You could be bad at cooking, but it is your passion for it what would motivate you to be better at it.

 In the matter of passions, I have almost zero advice on how to find yours, so you're on your own here.
 You could try asking friends and family, but I think the answer is within yourself, not outside.